 Activities such as singing, chanting, shouting and/or playing of instruments that are blown into should be specifically avoided.
 This is because there is a possible additional risk of infection in environments where individuals are singing or chanting as a group, and this applies even if social distancing is being observed or face coverings are used.

 Where required for the marriage or civil partnership, only one individual should be permitted to sing or chant, and the use of plexi-glass screens and physical distancing should be considered to protect guests, as this will further prevent transmission and the screen can be easily cleaned.
 We recognise the importance of communal singing in marriages or civil partnerships, however this should not happen at this time, we suggest you consider using recordings that may be available to you.
 It is possible for more than one individual to sing or chant over the course of a ceremony but this should not be more than one at any particular time and each individual should be separate arrangements to protect from transmission.
 For example separate plexi-screens or cleaning between each individuals use.

-You are advised only to play musical instruments that are not blown into.
-The decision whether to use and organ which requires air to be pushed through the mechanism during a ceremony should be based on a risk assessment and adherence with social distancing, hand hygiene and cleaning guidance.
+Wind instruments should not be played indoors.
+The decision whether to play an organ that requires air to be pushed through the mechanism should be based on a risk assessment and adherence with physical distancing, for example from the remainder of the congregation and avoiding use of a registrant, hand hygiene and cleaning guidance.
 The use of alternative instruments such as an electronic keyboard or recorded music should be considered.